 History and Culture

+Bishop has a rich history and heritage.
 The town got its name from Samuel A. Bishop, one of the first white settlers of the area.
 A cattle rancher, Bishop brought his herds here in 1861 to provide beef to the mineworkers about 80 miles North.

 Bishop is also home to the Bishop Paiute Tribe and the area was the original home to the indigenous Nuuwu and Neme people.
-Local petroglyphs are all that remain of these ancient ancestors of the Paiute Tribe.
+Local petroglyphs are all that remains of these ancient ancestors of the Paiute Tribe.

 Bishop Area Chamber of Commerce & Visitors Bureau